 A diversity of trees, shrubs, and other plants, as well as ground covers and vines, offers a complete package for backyard bird habitation.
 Invite birds into your backyard and start enjoying a front-row view of nature’s winged wonders.

-Understanding a bird's preferences will help you determine which plants to grow.
-Different plants will provide for different needs, whether that bounty is in the form of seeds, fruits, nuts, or nectar, as well as for a host of plant-munching caterpillars and insects.
+Understanding a bird’s preferences will help you determine which plants to grow.
+Different plants will provide for different needs, whether that bounty is in the form of seeds, fruits, nuts, or nectar.
+Plants also act as hosts for many caterpillars and insects, which are another important source of food for birds.
 A garden filled with a mixture of plants producing flowers, seeds, berries, and nuts will always attract the largest number and variety of birds.

 Remember, too, that birds are attracted to seasonal food.
 They will stay longer in your garden if it contains plants that flower or fruit at different times of the year.